Tlayacapan: 21st Century

 A severe thunderstorm in August 2010, part of a system that brought widespread flooding to several states, overflowed ravines.
 These floods dumped debris and mud over most of the town's streets and flooded the atrium and interior of the Capilla del Señor de Exhaltación, one of the town's most important.
 Volunteers have since worked to clean and restore the building.

-Five people were killed and 17 of 34 temples, including the Convent of St. John the Baptist, were damaged in the September 19, 2017 Puebla earthquake.
+Five people were killed and 17 of 34 temples, including the Convent of St. John the Baptist, were damaged in the 19 September, 2017 Puebla earthquake.
 80% of the municipal palace was damaged.

-Erasmo Mendoza Pedroza of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) on July 1, 2018.
+Erasmo Mendoza Pedroza of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) on 1 July 2018.

-As of May 7, 2020, the state of Morelos reported 688 confirmed cases and 87 deaths from the COVID-19 pandemic in Mexico; two cases were reported in Tlayacapan.
-Schools and many businesses were closed from mid March until June 1.
-The state office of DIF sent food and water to vulnerable groups of people in eight municipalities including Tlayacapan on May 26.
-On July 2, Tlayacapan reported three infections and one death from the virus; the reopening of the state was pushed back until at least June 13.
-Tlayacapan reported 81 cases, 57 recuperations, and 19 deaths from the virus as of August 31.
-One hundred six cases were reported on December 27, 2020.
+As of 7 May 2020, the state of Morelos reported 688 confirmed cases and 87 deaths from the COVID-19 pandemic in Mexico; two cases were reported in Tlayacapan.
+Schools and many businesses were closed from mid March until 1 June.
+The state office of DIF sent food and water to vulnerable groups of people in eight municipalities including Tlayacapan on 26 May.
+On 2 July, Tlayacapan reported three infections and one death from the virus; the reopening of the state was pushed back until at least 13 June.
+Tlayacapan reported 81 cases, 57 recuperations, and 19 deaths from the virus as of 31 August.
+One hundred six cases were reported on 27 December 2020.